MisterG/nsrl-toolkit/README.md

 * rds_benchmark: intends to parse the whole database looking for checksums.
 It provides some benchmark data
 * nsrl_products: gives the product the checksum is part of

-They behave like standard UNIX commands, ie. the open the standard input and process data.
+They behave like standard UNIX commands, ie. the open they standard input and process data.
 They use a configuration file or command-line arguments.

 Requirements